 - Lysosomes and Vacuoles – The most important function of Endoplasmic reticulum and Golgi apparatus is the synthesis of Lysosomes, which helps in digestion of intracellular molecules with the help of the enzyme called hydrolase.

-- Vacuoles are the membrane-bound cavities containing fluid as well solid materials, and they engulf materials through endocytosis.
+- Vacuoles are the membrane-bound cavities containing fluid as well as solid materials, and they engulf materials through endocytosis.

 - Appendages: Cilia and Flagella are locomotory attachments, helps in the movement of a cell towards positive stimuli.
 Cilia are shorter than flagella and numerous.